Redead-ITA/MadnessRPGMakerFangame/README.md

 # MadnessRPGMakerFangame (Name Pending)
 An RPGMAKER XP Fan game based on the Madness combat series by Matt "Krinkles" Jolly

-# NOTE FOR NEW PEOPLE WHO WANT TO PLAY THE GAME READ ON THE BOTTOM SCREEN.
+# NOTE FOR NEW PEOPLE WHO WANT TO PLAY THE GAME READ THE FAQ AT THE BOTTOM

 Credits: